 - Sapporo Grand Hotel: If you want luxury in Kita Ward then this 5-star is the place for you.
 The hotel has an in-house gym, shopping center, and a spa.
 The rooms are spacious and have comfortable beds.
 It even has a Memorial Library which also acts as a museum.
 With seven delicious on-site dining options, you may not even need to leave the comfort of the hotel to eat.
 (But you’re in Sapporo, so we’d never suggest that!)

-Summary: The best places to stay in Sapporo
+Summary: The best hotels in Sapporo

 Still can’t decided where to stay in Sapporo?
 Here are a few last-minute suggestions: